Adams Township History

 The new township of 1854 contained over 15,000 acres in a square configuration five miles on a side.
 The area was largely wooded, bisected roughly north-south by Breakneck Creek, which rises in abutting Allegheny County and flows northward into Connoquenessing Creek north of Adams Township.
 All but the eastern quarter of the Township drains to Breakneck Creek.

 Early activity was largely clearing woods for agricultural use and the occasional saw mill and tannery.
 In 1878, the Pittsburgh and Western railroad, later the Baltimore and Ohio, built its track along the Breakneck Creek Valley and development began along this corridor.
 The communities of Mars, Callery and Valencia sprang up quickly between 1875 and 1900, and by 1905 all three were separate boroughs, extracting over 600 acres, now 828 acres, from the Township.
 For a time, most of the residents, in what was originally Adams Township, lived in the three boroughs.
 By 1920 two-thirds of those residing in the four municipalities were in the boroughs.
-Today, two-thirds of all residents within the outer boundaries of Adams Township live in the Township.

 The railroad, which is a major rail access between Pittsburgh and Chicago, and the north-south Breakneck Creek Valley established development patterns that remain today.
 The railroad and creek pass through all three boroughs.
 Industry and other heavy businesses have located in this corridor drawn by the railroad.
 The established boroughs have relatively flat land and easily obtained ground water supplies.
 A paved road eventually linked the valley communities.
 In the remainder of Adams Township, farming was the predominant business, oriented to the market towns of Mars and Evans City.